-You may offer a quality, well-priced product, but if a customer receives inferior service before, during or after the sale, future sales may be lost.
-Providing superior customer service in today's competitive marketplace is crucial.
-Quite simply, customers are your business and lost sales through poor service means you will lose money.
+You may offer a quality, well-priced product, but if a customer receives inferior service before, during or after the sale, you can lose future sales.
+Providing excellent customer service in today's competitive marketplace is crucial.
+Customers are your business and lost sales through poor service means you will lose money.

-If the service you provide is poor then you are actively driving your customers away.
-Not only that, it is estimated that a person with a complaint is likely to tell nine other people about their bad experience and name the company involved.
+If the service you provide is poor you are actively driving your customers away.
+Not only that, it’s estimated that a person with a complaint is likely to tell nine other people about their bad experience and name the company involved.

-However, one of the nine is probably NOT you.
-Rather than lodge a complaint with the company involved, Australian customers are more likely to talk with their friends and ‘talk with their feet’ by taking their business elsewhere.
+While they may lodge a complaint with the company involved, Australian customers are highly likely to talk with their friends and ‘talk with their feet’ by taking their business elsewhere.

 Providing only mediocre customer service also has its costs.
-Even when things don’t go badly, it is estimated that around 12% to 16% of customers will still leave, because they were not totally satisfied with the service.
+Even when things don’t go badly, it’s estimated that around 12 to 16 percent of customers will still leave, because they were not totally satisfied with the service.

 The benefits of quality customer service include: